 Table of Contents_

-The Nutri Ninja iQ 1500-Watt blender is a complete set of kitchen appliances that can all be tied back to a single base, handling many of the same tasks you’d do separately in one easy to use system.
+The Nutri Ninja IQ 1500-Watt blender is a complete set of kitchen appliances that can all be tied back to a single base, handling many of the same tasks you’d do separately in one easy-to-use system.
 But at only $249, can one blender really do all the jobs you need it to without dropping the ball where it matters?
 Read on to see what it can deliver and then compare it with what we consider to be the best blender for the money and Key Factors & Features to a Good Blender.

 Read on in my Nutri Ninja iQ 1500-watt blender review to find out!

 Summary: The Nutri Ninja iQ is a great way to quickly and easily make smoothies in minutes, with a food processor that could sit on the countertops of any professional kitchen.
 But, its ice crusher needs a lot of work before it’s up to “iced drink” standards, so if you like making a big batch of margaritas on the weekend, you’re better off looking somewhere else.
 That said, check out the Nutri Ninja BlendMax Duo Auto-iQ blender.